sec-fortress/CRTP-Notes/Local Privilege Escalation.md

 $ SharpHound.exe
 ```

+- Start up the bloodhound GUI also make sure to start up **neo4j** (refer to lab manual 📚 for more info)

 - The generated archive can be uploaded to the BloodHound Application (usually located under `.\BloodHound-master\collectors` directory and it a zip-file(no need to unzip), you can also just do **drag and drop**)